Virtual-Universe/Virtual-Universe-Release/SupportedOS.txt

 Version Release Date: March 15, 2016

-The following operating systems have been tested by the Second Galaxy Development Team's Grid Architecture Development Work Group and is known to work the best with Virtual Universe.
+The following operating systems have been tested by the Second Galaxy Development Team's Grid Architecture Development Work Group and are known to work the best with Virtual Universe.
 Those operating systems are as follows:

  - Windows Operating Systems
    - Windows 10 x86